 - Financialization: its manifestations, implications and causes

-- Understanding student motivations in the auditing/accounting programs: An exploratory research, 2017, forthcoming at Finance, Contrôle et Stratégie, with Aude Deville and Véronique Peres
+- Understanding student motivations in the auditing/accounting programs: An exploratory research, 2017, Finance, Contrôle et Stratégie Vol 20 No 3, with Aude Deville and Véronique Peres

 - Implications of economic shocks for CEO performance evaluation, 2017, European Accounting Review Vol 26 No 4, Claudine Mangen